 We emphasize again that the integral transformations are derived at generic values of $\ve_1$ and $\ve_2$.
 The correlation functions of the surface observables in the integrands are not factorized in this general case.
-In the second integral transformation, the vacuum expectation value of the regular monodromy surface defect is identified with a twisted coinvariant of two (co-)Verma and $n$ bi-infinite $\widehat{\fsl}(N)$-modules \cite{Nikita:V,Nekrasov:2020qcq,Jeong:2021bbh} while the correlation function of the canonical surface defects in the right hand side is a $\CalW_N$-algebra conformal block with two generic vertex operators, $n$ semi-degenerate vertex operators, and $(n-1)(N-1)$ fully degenerate vertex operators at $(y_i)_{i=1} ^{(n-1)(N-1)}$ \cite{Jeong:2017pai,Jeong:2018qpc,Jeong:2020uxz,Nikita:V}.
+In the second integral transformation, the vacuum expectation value of the regular monodromy surface defect is identified with a twisted coinvariant of two (co-)Verma modules and $n$ bi-infinite $\widehat{\fsl}(N)$-modules \cite{Nikita:V,Nekrasov:2020qcq,Jeong:2021bbh}, while the correlation function of the canonical surface defects on the right-hand side is a $\CalW_N$-algebra conformal block with two generic vertex operators, $n$ semi-degenerate vertex operators, and $(n-1)(N-1)$ fully degenerate vertex operators at $(y_i)_{i=1}^{(n-1)(N-1)}$ \cite{Jeong:2017pai,Jeong:2018qpc,Jeong:2020uxz,Nikita:V}.
 In this sense, it provides higher-rank generalizations of the KZ/BPZ correspondence studied in \cite{Frenkel95,Stoyanovsky2000ARB,Ribault:2005wp}.\footnote{The first integral transformation is expected to be interpreted as the \textit{$\hbar$-KZ/$\hbar$-BPZ correspondence}, relating the $\hbar$-conformal blocks of the quantum vertex algebras for the Yangian double and the $\hbar$-deformed $\CalW$-algebra.
-See section \ref{sec:discussion} for a discussion.} See also \cite{Frenkel:2015rda} for the vertex algebra approach of the surface defect transition and the separation of variables.
+See section \ref{sec:discussion} for a discussion.
+See \cite{Nieri:2019mdl} for a $\EN=2$ theory realization of the $\hbar$-deformed $\CalW$-algebra.} See \cite{Ribault:2008si,Creutzig:2015hla} for a vertex algebra approach to the higher-rank generalization of the KZ/BPZ correspondence, and \cite{Frenkel:2015rda} for a vertex algebra approach to the surface defect transition and the separation of variables.